 One of the biggest things that happens in the Get It Done program is that participants produce remarkable results.
 With far less effort, time and energy, they’ve been able to predictably complete their books and theses with ease, freedom and confidence.

-What’s more is they start to enjoy the writing process.
+What’s more, they start to enjoy the writing process.
 Instead of writing being a millstone around their necks, it’s a source of pleasure and joy.

 Here’s how works